Measuring a hate speech spectrum with faceted Rasch item response theory and perspective-aware, explainable-by-design

-As in a case-control study, this biased sample could be re-weighted back to the original population of comments through inverse probability weighting \parencite{horvitz1952generalization}.
-We incorporated platform sample size targets such that our labeled data consisted of 40\% sourced from Reddit, 40\% from Twitter, and 20\% from YouTube.
+As in a case-control study, this enriched sample could be re-weighted back to the original population of comments through inverse probability weighting \citep{horvitz1952generalization}.\footnote{See \citep[Appendix C]{delisle2019large} for a formal description of such re-weighting analysis.} We incorporated platform sample size targets such that our annotation dataset consisted of 40\% of the comments being sourced from Reddit, 40\% from Twitter, and 20\% from YouTube.

-The sampled comments were then compiled into groups of 4 "original comments", stratified across our bins so that each group contained comments across the hypothesized hate speech spectrum.
-Each comment group was randomly allocated to 4 comment batches to ensure 4 ratings per comment, and each batch also included 6 reference set comments stratified across our 6 reference set levels.
-This design was chosen to generate a single network across all raters, which were linked through the comment groups plus the random selection from the reference set.
-In Figure \ref{fig:network-example} we show a simplified example of overlapping comment ratings that yield a single network across reviewers.
-This experimental design further ensured that every reviewer would receive comments across our hate speech scale; we eliminated the risk that by random chance some raters would only review comments in a narrow range of the scale.

-We connected the labeling instrument, hosted on Qualtrics, to a comment batch server using web service requests in order to reserve comment batches and then mark them as completed.
-The comment batch server was hosted as a Python serverless function in Google Cloud with a MySQL database backend.
-Each reviewer was given a random comment batch of 26 comments that was not already reserved by another worker and that had not yet been completed.
-If a given comment batch was not completed with 10 hours it was returned to the pool of unreserved comments.